Spotlight back on Thai suitor after Heineken hikes Tiger brewer bid

 By Denny Thomas and Ben Deighton

-HONG KONG/AMSTERDAM Heineken's (HEIN.AS) sweetened offer of $6.35 billion to take control of the maker of Tiger Beer throws the spotlight back onto the Thai suitor that launched the beer battle last month.
+HONG KONG/AMSTERDAM, Aug 20 Heineken's sweetened offer of $6.35 billion to take control of the maker of Tiger Beer throws the spotlight back onto the Thai suitor that launched the beer battle last month.

 Heineken's S$53 per share offer to take control of Asia Pacific Breweries (APB) gained the approval of Singapore conglomerate Fraser & Neave's (F&N) board last week.
-Thai Beverage (TBEV.SI), F&N's biggest shareholder, may still challenge the safeguards that the Dutch brewer has secured to win the takeover war.
+Thai Beverage, F&N's biggest shareholder, may still challenge the safeguards that the Dutch brewer has secured to win the takeover war.

-Companies linked to Thailand's second-richest man, Charoen Sirivadhanabhakdi, agreed last month to pay S$3.8 billion ($3.02 billion) to acquire stakes in F&N (FRNM.SI) and its affiliate APB APBB.SI.
+Companies linked to Thailand's second-richest man, Charoen Sirivadhanabhakdi, agreed last month to pay S$3.8 billion ($3.02 billion) to acquire stakes in F&N and its affiliate APB.
 Fearing it may lose control of a key beer partnership, Heineken launched a counter-bid, which it bumped up on Friday.

 "The matter remains that Thai Beverage (ThaiBev) at 53 will make a nice profit on their stake so maybe that can persuade them to accept, but we will have to wait for the votes," said Robert-Jan Vos, an analyst at ABN AMRO.
 "I think the chances have increased that they will be able to complete."